christianmalek/stupid-console.js/README.md

 ```

 ##License
-This projects uses the MIT license.
+This project uses the MIT license.